 It turns out, rebounding – bouncing or jumping on a trampoline – is one of the healthiest exercises for the body because it gets the lymph moving.
 In fact, it is the absolute best way to move the lymphatic system.
 So it is basically the best exercise to keep the immune system healthy.

-Unlike the circulatory system that utilizes the heart to pump oxygenated blood throughout our body, There is no pump to move the lymph, which is responsible for filtering and ferrying out metabolic waste.
-So, we need to move our body and breathe deeply to move lymph.
+Unlike the circulatory system that utilizes the heart to pump oxygenated blood throughout our body, there is no pump to move the lymph, which is responsible for filtering and ferrying out metabolic waste.
+So, we need to move our body and breathe deeply to get that lymph moving.
 Any physical movement will do the trick, but bouncing gets it going most effectively.
 I guess my body knows what it needs!

 Exercise, Immunity, and Health

 Exercise signals your body and your cells to live.
 It boosts T-Cell production and improves immune function.
-It also increases the oxygenation of your tissues – remember oxygen is the source of life and healthy body function – improves the function of antioxidant enzymes, and it triggers the release of endorphins that make you feel good.
+It also increases the oxygenation of your tissues (remember, oxygen is the source of life and healthy body function), improves the function of antioxidant enzymes, and triggers the release of endorphins that make you feel good.

-Increased circulation also speeds up the healing process.
-It also prevents the loss of muscle tissue and bone mass – it’s the best way to prevent osteoporosis.
+Furthermore, increased circulation speeds up the healing process.
+It also prevents the loss of muscle tissue and bone mass; it’s the best way to prevent osteoporosis.
 As they say, use it or lose it – stay physically active and you won’t lose it!
 Adding some weight lifting will ensure you keep your strength up.

 Exercise improves overall health in a number of ways:

 it helps control weight